 - Once the school is notified of a case, we will promptly close off areas where the COVID-19 positive individual was present for cleaning and disinfection.
 We will communicate to families that there has been a confirmed case, protecting the privacy of the individual student or staff member who tested positive.

-The CDC has updated the guidelines for close contacts - those who were within six feet of an infected person for at least 15 cumulative minutes over a 24-hour period.
-Close contacts must quarantine for at least 7 days, and may be cleared to return after the 7 day quarantine, provided all of the following conditions are satisfied:
+- Students and staff who are close contacts should be tested, and they must also self-quarantine for 10 days after the last exposure to the person who tested positive.
+See below for close contacts who are fully vaccinated.
+Alternatively, close contacts must quarantine for at least 7 days, and may be cleared to return after the 7 day quarantine, provided all of the following conditions are satisfied:

 - They have not experienced any symptoms within the 7 day quarantine.